 - any other circumstances exist which may raise doubts about the impartiality of the member, including for instance close friendship or ascertainable animosity.

-Decisions concerning possible incapacity will be made by the assessment committee, and the member must not, as a main rule, take part in the discussion or decision-making process regarding the issue of incapacity.
+Decisions concerning possible disqualification will be made by the assessment committee, and the member must not, as a main rule, take part in the discussion or decision-making process regarding the issue of disqualification.

-In all cases, a concrete evaluation of the incapacity issue must be made.
-If it is determined that a member is incapacitated, this member must not take part in the work of the committee, and a new member must be appointed.
-Failure to comply with the rules regarding incapacity may result in the assessment work being deemed invalid.
+In all cases, a concrete evaluation of the disqualification issue must be made.
+If it is determined that a member is disqualified, this member must not take part in the work of the committee, and a new member must be appointed.
+Failure to comply with the rules regarding disqualification may result in the assessment work being deemed invalid.

 Typically, a former primary or secondary supervisor of an applicant cannot be a member of the assessment committee.